Changelog

 Default config for the hardware

-- How many ethernet ports?
+• How many Ethernet ports?

-, how is the router handling multiple ethernet ports?
-If there’s both LAN and WAN, how is the router separating LAN from WAN? - If there is both LAN and WAN, how is the firewall handling them in
+• In /etc/config/network, how is the router handling multiple Ethernet ports?
+If there’s both LAN and WAN, how is the router separating LAN from WAN?

-configuration with VLANs enabled to separate LAN from WAN.
+For example, many wireless routers have LAN and WAN ports which are handled by a switch configuration with VLANs enabled to separate LAN from WAN.
 Take note of it; understand what is going on in the config files; play with them; then, continue.
-Also, take this opportunity to go over the Device Page to check if there’s any warnings or special configuration notes (e.g., warnings and gotchas with the 1043ND).
+Also, take this opportunity to go over the Device Page to check if there’s any warnings or special configuration notes.

 This understanding is instrumental to the way the device will be configured to play different roles in the mesh network and a good grasp of the device’s default settings will greatly reward you later on.